-1. We admit our emotions can become unmanageable.
+1. We admit our emotions.

 - As humans we have a tendency to put on a front when it comes to difficult emotions.
 This hinders our ability to understand the role our emotions play in healthy mental processing.
 Admitting our struggle opens the door to the journey of healing.

 2. We seek God’s help in the restoration process of repairing damaged or inflated emotions.

 - We often try and manage our emotional struggles on our own only to find our efforts continually defeated.